kmcintyre/Snapyelp/README.md

 * service is not scrape but rather stateful browser operating as booking agent
 * service exposes commands as reduced to a series of page visits and form submissions
-* service is a unique email endpoint
+* service is a unique email endpoint registered as a booking agent with opentable system
-* booking agent

 #### Folder Structure